Parent page: More about Schematics

-Simple examples of how connectivity is created for each of the three main modes: Global, Flat, Hierarchical.
+Simple examples of how the connectivity is created for each of the 3 main modes: Global is shown on the left, then Flat, then Hierarchical.

-As well as the three options mentioned above, there is also an Automatic option.
-Generally, it is better to leave the Net Identifier Scope set to Automatic.
-The software will select the most appropriate of the three options based on the structure of the sheets and the presence/lack of Ports and Sheet Entries.
+As well as the 3 options mentioned above (Global, Flat, Hierarchical), there is also an Automatic option.
+Generally it is better to leave the Scope set to Automatic, Altium Designer will select the most appropriate of the 3 options based on the structure of the sheets and the presence/lack of Ports and Sheet Entries.

 When set to

-Automatic, the software automatically selects which of the three main net identifier modes to use based on the following criteria:
+Automatic, the software automatically selects which of the 3 main net identifier modes to use, based on the following criteria:

-- If there are sheet entries on the top sheet, Hierarchical is used.
+- If there are sheet entries on the top sheet, then Hierarchical is used.

-- If there are no sheet entries but there are ports present, Flat is used.
+- If there are no sheet entries, but there are ports present, then Flat is used.

-- If there are no sheet entries and no ports, Global is used.
+- If there are no sheet entries and no ports, then Global is used.

 How Nets are Named

 Each time you place a wire between component pins, you are creating connectivity.
-Every net in the design is given a name.
-If you have not placed a net identifier that can be used to name the net, the software names that net based on one of the pins in the net, for example,
+Every net in the design is given a name, if you have not placed a net identifier that can be used to name the net, then the software names that net based on one of the pins in the net, for example

-NetR7_1 as shown in the image below.
-If the component designator is changed at some stage, that system-generated net name is also changed and these changes must be passed between the schematic and PCB to keep everything in sync.
+NetR7_1, as shown in the image below.
+If the component designator is changed at some stage, then when the design is recompiled that system generated net name is also changed and these changes must be passed between the schematic and PCB to keep everything in sync.

 Multiple Net Identifiers on a Net

-You cannot have multiple Net Labels with different names on the same net within a schematic sheet.
-This situation will be detected and flagged as an error during validation.
-However, it is legitimate to have multiple net identifiers on a net on different sheets on which the net appears.
+You cannot have multiple Net Labels with different names on the same net within a schematic sheet, this situation will be detected and flagged as an error when the project is compiled.
+However, it is legitimate to have multiple net identifiers on a net, on different sheets that the net appears on.